 Is vitamin D deficiency common?

-Opting for supplements might be the best shot at meeting recommended daily intake (RDI).
+Opting for supplements might be your best shot at meeting recommended daily intake (RDI).
 Taking dietary supplements helps you stay on top of your vitamin needs, especially during winter months and if you work and play mostly indoors.

-People who live in areas where they get little sun around the year and those who don't consume dairy/fish should also consider vitamin D supplements.
+People who live in areas where they get little sun around the year and those who don't consume dairy/fish products should also consider vitamin D supplements.
 Studies have also shown that individuals with dark skin — especially those of South Asian, African-Caribbean, and African descent — are usually unable to obtain adequate amounts of vitamin D through sunshine.

 Symptoms of vitamin D deficiency

 But getting the proper recommended daily intake of vitamin D is essential, as deficiency can pose many negative health risks such as:

 - Vitamin D-deficient people often get sick — One of the biggest benefits of vitamin D is that it contributes to boosting your immune system, helping you keep disease-causing bacteria, viruses, and other pathogens at bay.
 That’s because this powerful micronutrient interacts directly with B-cells, T-cells, and other cells that fight off infection.
 If you can’t seem to shake off common illnesses, particularly flu and colds, from season to season, vitamin D deficiency could be to blame.
 Several extensive observational studies have found a potential connection between low vitamin D and respiratory infections, such as pneumonia, bronchitis, and colds.